-It is only when you stand on the battery next to the gun that its size is fully realised.
-Visitors will notice that in addition to two hydraulic pistons at the back of the platform designed to absorb the energy of the recoil, the gun platform is also sloped, the angle is actually 4 degrees.
-This design feature was to further lessen the recoil length which was 5.75 feet (175.26cm).
+Visitors to the 100 ton gun exhibition at Napier of Magdala Battery will notice that in addition to two hydraulic pistons at the back of the platform designed to absorb the energy of the recoil, the gun platform is sloped at an angle of 4 degrees.
+This design feature was to lessen further the recoil length which was 5.75 feet.

-Each weighed 100.2 tons (101,807kg) and had a barrel 32.65 feet (995.17cm) long and a bore of 17.72ins (45cms).
-Of that length 30.25 feet (922cm) was rifled which greatly increased the accuracy of the gun.
+Each gun weighed 100.2 tons and had a barrel 32.65 feet long and a bore of 17.72ins.
+Of that length, 30.25 feet was rifled which greatly increased the accuracy of the gun.
 Guns of this design were called RMLs, Rifled Muzzle Loaders.
-The shot fired weighed 2000lbs (907kg) and the charge was 450lbs (204kg) of black prism gunpowder.
-This gave a muzzle velocity of 1,540 feet per second, (46,939cm per second) which is just over 1,000 miles per hour (1609kph), well in excess of the speed of sound and a range of 8 miles (12.87km).
-When it reached its target the shell could penetrate 24.9ins (63.25cm) of iron.
+The shot fired weighed 2000lbs, and the charge was 450lbs of black prism gunpowder.
+The combination gave a muzzle velocity of 1,540 feet per second, which is just over 1,000 miles per hour, much faster than the speed of sound, and a range of 8 miles.
+When it reached its target the shell could penetrate 24.9ins of iron.
 The gun could fire one round every four minutes and required 35 men to serve it, 18 of whom were required to handle the ammunition.

 Shells could be one of three types.
-The armour piercing shell was 44ins (112cm) long and contained a 32 pound (14.5kg) explosive charge.
-It could penetrate 21ins (53.34cm) of steel at 2,000 yards (1828.8kms).
-The high explosive shell was 48.5ins (123.19cm) long with an internal 78 pound (35.38kg) charge whilst the shrapnel shell was 45ins (114.3cm) long and contained a 5 pound (2.3kg) charge and 920 bullets each of which weighed 4 ounces.
+The armour piercing shell was 44ins long and contained a 32-pound explosive charge.
+It could penetrate 21ins of steel at 2,000 yards.
+The high explosive shell was 48.5ins long with an internal 78-pound charge while the shrapnel shell was 45ins long and contained a 5-pound charge and 920 bullets each of which weighed 4 ounces.
 Firing charges were polygonal in shape, 15.71ins wide and 14.5ins long and each contained 1cwt of ‘Large Black Prism’ propellant.
 Four or five charges were used to achieve maximum range.

-Beneath the battery a system of passageways led to magazines that could hold 87 shells and 107 charges.
+Beneath the battery, a system of passageways led to magazines that could hold 87 shells and 107 charges.
 A mini railway transported the shells to the twin pneumatic hoists which were used to load the guns as well as elevate and rotate the guns on their mountings.

 A story, probably apocryphal, started circulation soon after this event.
 After waiting thirty minutes, just in case the main charge did fire, the call went out for volunteers to be lowered down the barrel to fasten the shell extractor to the nose of the shell some 25 feet inside.
 A small, thin gunner was volunteered and duly lowered into the barrel.
-He successfully attached the extractor and both he and the shell were safely removed.
-He was immediately promoted to the rank of bombardier.
+He successfully attached the extractor, and both he and the shell were removed safely.
+The gunner was immediately promoted to the rank of Bombardier.